Adityasinh-Sodha/Bluetooth-Spoofing/README.md

 # Bluetooth-Spoofing
-This repository contains a list of commands for Bluetooth spoofing on Linux terminals.
-These commands help users manually spoof Bluetooth device addresses and perform related tasks.
+This repository contains a script for Bluetooth spoofing on Linux terminals.
+These commands help users spoof Bluetooth device addresses and perform related tasks.
 This resource is intended for educational and testing purposes in cybersecurity and network security environments.

 ### Features

-- Commands to spoof Bluetooth MAC addresses
+- Automated Script to spoof Bluetooth MAC addresses
 - Instructions for scanning nearby Bluetooth devices
 - Steps to log Bluetooth activity
-- User-friendly and straightforward command list
+- User-friendly and straightforward script

 ### Requirements